SwiftGen/SwiftGen/Documentation/ConfigFile.md

   swiftgen config run --config tools/swiftgen/swiftgen-config.yml
   ```

-* Enable the verbose mode, which will print every command being executed when executing it, using the `--verbose` flag
+* Enable the verbose mode, which will print every command being executed when executing it, using the `--verbose` flag.
+This allows your to:
-  * This can allow you to control what is being run, by logging what happens
+  * control what is being run, by logging what happens during execution
-  * This also allows you to know the equivalent command to type if you were to run each swiftgen command manually instead of using the config file — which can be useful if you need to debug or tweak a particular command in isolation for example
+  * know the equivalent command to type if you were to run each swiftgen command manually instead of using the config file — which can be useful if you need to debug or tweak a particular command in isolation for example

   ```sh
   swiftgen config run --verbose